Lesson 4.1: Inserting simple data

 This Insert query consists of a single insert clause, which inserts a single entity of type user and assigns it three attributes: one each of types id, name, and birth-date.

-Using a data session and a write transaction, try running studio run this query.
-After running it, make sure to commit studio check the transaction.
+Using a write transaction, try running.
+After running it, make sure to commit the transaction.
 The new user should now be in the database!
-You can check by switching to a data session and read transaction and then running the following query, which lists the names of users in the database.
+You can check by switching to a new read transaction and then running the following query, which lists the names of users in the database.

 match